johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-06-01-migrating-from-angularjs-to-angularts.md

 ![](http://4.bp.blogspot.com/-aFd1JgtcLIU/U4cwBbs8N7I/AAAAAAAAAmU/x9GME8J5CMc/s1600/siteSectionService.ts.png)

-](<http://4.bp.blogspot.com/-aFd1JgtcLIU/U4cwBbs8N7I/AAAAAAAAAmU/x9GME8J5CMc/s1600/siteSectionService.ts.png>)This error is easily remedied by giving `path` the type of `string`.
+This error is easily remedied by giving `path` the type of `string`.

 What's more interesting / challenging is thinking about how we want to enforce the definition of `siteSectionService`.
 Remember, this is a service and as such it will be re-used elsewhere in the application (in both `navController` and `mainController`).
 What we need is an interface that describes what our (revealing module pattern) service exposes: